pyinat/naturtag/README.md

 on the [iNaturalist Community Forum](https://forum.inaturalist.org/c/general/14).

 This is currently just a small hobby project, and still fairly unpolished.
-All the features described below are functional, however, and more are being actively worked on.
+All the features described below are functional, however, and plenty more are planned.
+I am intermittently working on this while maintaining a number of other libraries that are (or will be) used in Naturtag.

-I plan to work on this long enough to prove whether or not the concept is useful as part of a naturalist/photographer/hobbyist's workflow; if so, there is a long list of features I'd like to continue adding onto this.

 # Python Package
 See [naturtag documentation on ReadTheDocs](https://naturtag.readthedocs.io) for details on the